RubixDev/carpet-database/README.md

 # Should be up-to-date with the latest version.
 # Defaults to `false`.
 run_client = false
+# (Optional) Dependencies that are the same for all versions.
+# Usually used for libraries like MixinExtras or conditional-mixin.
+# Cannot be overwritten per version.
+# See the version-specific dependencies for more information.
+common_dependencies = []

 # You can define one version for every major Minecraft version.
 # See the latest one for more information on the available settings.